Since 2001

 Is an 8-bedroom vacation rental actually profitable in Central Florida?

-Why do 8-bedroom furnishing packages cost so much more than 5-bedroom?
+Why do 8-bedroom furnishing packages plan higher than 5-bedroom?

-Three drivers: (a) bedroom-count scaling adds three more bedrooms ($9-12k incremental), (b) the required amenity stack at this tier — themed bunk rooms, game room, theater room, expanded outdoor — represents $20-30k that doesn’t exist in a 5BR package, and (c) commercial-grade specifications across every soft good and dining chair add 15-25% over the residential-grade equivalents that work fine at 5BR.
+Three drivers: (a) bedroom-count scaling adds three more bedrooms, (b) the required amenity stack at this tier — themed bunk rooms, game room, theater room, expanded outdoor — adds substantial scope that doesn’t exist in a 5BR package, and (c) commercial-grade specifications across every soft good and dining chair add meaningfully to spec costs over the residential-grade equivalents that work fine at 5BR.
 None of these are optional luxuries; they reflect actual operational economics at this scale.

 How many themed rooms should an 8-bedroom STR have?